Dor-Tumarkin/Bezel-Project-TV-Remover/README.md

 # Bezel Project TV Frame  Remover
 Remove the ugly static TV from Bezel Project bezels so that you can enjoy the art, but also enjoy the nice shader effects of reflective TV frames which are available in MegaBezel or KokoAIO.

+See ga2_original.png with the TV frame vs. ga2.png.

 ## What Does This Do
 It calculates the volume of non-transparent pixels in a PNG image, and according to a very arbitrary range-picking ("it felt right!") determines roughly the aspect ratio of the transparent viewport:
 * 3:4 (Standard CRT)